-Before delivering the review verbally, you’ll write up a performance evaluation.
+Before delivering the review verbally, you’ll write up an evaluation.
 How do you actually write this appraisal?
 Your HR department should keep templates on hand for managers to use.
 They should prompt managers to provide feedback in specific areas.
 If you don’t have a template, the Society for Human Resource Management (SHRM) offers a great one.

 Trying to find the right words for your performance reviews?
 Here are 100 examples to share clear, specific feedback on various aspects of employee performance.

 Within each key area, you can use the “Stop/Start/Keep” framework to provide feedback.
 Here’s how it works:

 - State one behaviour that the employee should stop.

 - Name a behaviour the employee should start engaging in.

 - State something the employee already does that is working well.

 Here’s an example of what that looks like in practice:

 - “You often ask coworkers to solve small problems that I believe you can handle.”